 This law is a powerful tool for workers injured in scaffolding accidents.
 It provides a strict liability standard, meaning that property owners and contractors can be held responsible even if they weren't directly involved in causing the accident.
 This heightened level of accountability is designed to prioritize worker safety in high-risk situations, such as those involving scaffolding.

 Furthermore, workers' compensation insurance also plays a role in these cases.
 While workers' comp provides benefits to cover medical expenses and lost wages, it typically prevents workers from suing their employers.

 However, if a third party, such as a manufacturer of faulty scaffolding equipment, contributed to the accident, the injured worker may have grounds to pursue a lawsuit against that third party.
 This dual avenue of compensation ensures that workers have the opportunity to receive adequate support for their injuries and losses.

 Navigating the legal process in scaffolding accident cases requires a thorough understanding of both New York's labor laws and personal injury litigation.
 A seasoned scaffolding accident lawyer in Yonkers will have the expertise to assess the circumstances, identify liable parties, and build a strong case on behalf of the injured worker.

 They will work diligently to secure the compensation needed to cover medical expenses, rehabilitation, lost wages, and other related damages.

 Immediate Actions After a Scaffolding Accident

-4. Gather Witness Information: If there were any witnesses to the accident, gather their contact information.
-Their testimonies can provide valuable insight into what happened and potentially strengthen your case.
+If there were any witnesses to the accident, gather their contact information.
+Their testimonies can be invaluable in establishing the circumstances and liability in a potential legal claim.